alinex/node-codedoc/README.md

 ### Custom Layout / Style

-If you want to use your own style templates within your app's config directory and you're already using [alinex-config](https://alinex.github.io/node-config) you only have to register the template type on it by putting the following on top:
+If you want to use your own style templates within your app's config directory and you're already using {@link alinex-config} you only have to register the template type on it by putting the following on top:

 ``` coffee
 config = require 'alinex-config'